retrocomputacion/retrobbs/readme.md

 | key | description
 |:---:|:---
 | `entryZurl` | full URL to the *YouTube* video
-| `entryZcrop` | comma separated list of image coordinates for cropping the video frame
+| `entryZcrop` | comma-separated list of image coordinates for cropping the video frame

 - `config.ini` \[PLUGINS\] options: NONE